jfhector/life-in-the-uk-test-study-notes/history/1500s-1700s-The_Tudors_and_Stuarts.md

 * Charles II succeeded by brother James, Catholic
 * People worried that James wanted to make England a Catholic country again
-* Elder daughter married to William of Orange, Protestant ruler of Netherlands, asked to invade England and proclaim himself king
+* Elder daughter married Mary to William of Orange, Protestant ruler of Netherlands, asked to invade England and proclaim himself king
 * No resistance.
 'Glorious Revolution' because no fighting and guaranteed power of Parliament

+* Mary and William's successor, queen Anne, had no surviving children.
+This created uncertainty, so 1707 Act of Union (with Scotland), creating the 'Kingdom of Great Britain'.
+Anne was succeeded by German George I, chosen by parliament as nearest Protestant relative

+* Sir Robert Walpole first to use the term 'Prime Minister'